ENV790/env790.github.io/docs/modules/M1-get-started.md

 ## Deliverables

-No deliverable for M1.
-Just go over tthe material under resouces and make sure you have R and RStudio ready to be used before we start M2.
+Go over the material under resouces and make sure you have R and RStudio ready to be used before we start M2.
+Complete [Assignment 1](https://github.com/ENV790/TimeSeriesAnalysis_Sp23/blob/main/Assignments/TSA_A01_Sp23.Rmd).
+The due date for A01 is Tuesday Jan 24.